roc-streaming/roc-vad/README.md

 ### Receiver options

-When you create receiver virtual device using `roc-vad device add receiver`, the following options are available:
+When you create receiver virtual device using `roc-vad device add receiver`, the following options are available.

+(You can also run `roc-vad device add receiver --help` to see them).

 | option                   | default                | description                                                                 | note                        |
 |--------------------------|------------------------|-----------------------------------------------------------------------------|-----------------------------|